JuliaTorrejon/Learn-Python/src/Python_Syntax/Multi-line_Strings.md

 Apt 7
 Whosville, WZ 44494"""
 ````
-This address spans multiple lines, and is still contained in one variable, address_string.
+This address spans multiple lines, and is still contained in one variable, `address_string`.

 When a string like this is not assigned to a variable, it works as a multi-line comment.
 This can be helpful as your code gets more complex: